sameersyedd/radium/README.md

 ### PUT /users/:userId

-- Update a user's name recieved in the request body.
+- Update a user's email recieved in the request body.
 Before actually updating the details ensure that the userId recieved is valid which means a valid user with this id must exist, else return a response with an error message with a structure like [this](#error-response-structure)

 ### Successful Response structure
 ```yaml